MS La Superba

-The ship can carry 2,920 passengers accommodated in 567 cabins and 940 seats and 1,000 cars on four garages, with a total capacity of 2,800 linear meters of cargo.
+The ship could carry 2,920 passengers accommodated in 567 cabins and 940 seats and 1,000 cars on four garages, with a total capacity of 2,800 linear meters of cargo.
 Services on board include one à la carte restaurant and a self-service restaurant with 404 and 402 seats, respectively, six bars, including a panoramic bar, swimming pools, gym, Jacuzzi, shops, boutiques, slot machines, card rooms, lounges for reading, theater, cinema, a disco with 176 places and a chapel.
 Of the 567 cabins, 31 are double suites, 6 are presidential suites with balconies and 4 are equipped for disabled passengers.

-The ship is equipped with four Wärtsilä 16V46C engines, that develop a total output of 67,200 kW.
+The ship was equipped with four Wärtsilä 16V46C engines, that develop a total output of 67,200 kW.
 Propelled by two propellers with four blades, it can reach a top speed of about 30 knots.
 The ship is fitted with two bow thrusters for a total power of 1500 kW, while the electric current and on-board services are provided by four Wärtsilä generators which develop an aggregate 9,360 kW.

 La Superba was launched at Nuovi Cantieri Apuania in June 2001.
 After sea trials in December of that year, in March 2002 the ship was delivered to Grandi Navi Veloci, entering service between Genoa and Olbia.
 In the following years, the ship and her sister ship La Suprema were employed on different lines served by GNV, including the Genoa-Palermo route.
 Occasionally La Superba was also used for mini-cruises in the Mediterranean, especially in the New Year period.